A varifold formulation of mean curvature flow with Dirichlet or dynamic boundary conditions: Introduction

-In our problems, we have mainly two difficulties to obtain the proper singular limit of the Allen-Cahn equations.
-One is to show the vanishing of the discrepancy measure up to the boundary $\partial \Omega$ as $\varepsilon \to 0$.
-The discrepancy measure for the solutions $u^{\varepsilon,\,\sigma}$ to \eqref{1.1.1}, denoted by $\xi^{\varepsilon,\,\sigma}_t$, is defined by
+Generally there are two main difficulties in our problems in order to attain desirable singular limits for the Allen-Cahn equations with boundary conditions.
+One is to show the vanishing of the discrepancy measure parametrized by $\varepsilon$ up to the boundary of the domain $\Omega$ as $\varepsilon \to 0$.
+We define the \textit{discrepancy function} $\xi^{\varepsilon,\,\sigma}$ associated with the solutions $u^{\varepsilon,\,\sigma}$ to \eqref{1.1.1} as